 Mihkel Poll, who studies at London’s famous Guildhall School of Music and Theatre, has won this year’s Guildhall Wigmore Recital Prize, which is awarded annually to an outstanding Guildhall music student in partnership with the Guildhall School and Wigmore Hall, a leading international recital venue; Estonian World caught up with Poll to talk about his life in London, his role models and future plans.

 London’s Wigmore Hall is a leading international recital venue that specialises in hosting performances of chamber music and is best known for classical recitals of piano, song and instrumental music.
-With near perfect acoustics, the Hall became quickly celebrated across Europe, acquiring almost legendary attraction for the greatest artists of the 20th century, such as Sergei Prokofiev and Benjamin Britten.
+With near perfect acoustics, the hall became quickly celebrated across Europe, acquiring almost legendary attraction for the greatest artists of the 20th century, such as the composers Sergei Prokofiev and Benjamin Britten.